 May 2, 1950 ~ Louis Andrew Grammatico, commonly known as rock singer, songwriter Lou Gramm born in Rochester, New York, USA ~ Best known as lead singer of Foreigner from 1977 through 1990, including on hits such as Feels Like The First Time, Cold As Ice and I Want To Know What Love Is.
 As a solo artist scored Billboard top 10 hits with 1987's Midnight Blue and Just Between You And Me two years later.
 Has also worked with Black Sheep, Shadow King, and with Liberty & Justice

-May 2, 1949 ~ Gerald Thomas Moores, commonly known as singer, guitarist, keyboardist GT Moore, born in Reading, UK ~ Active since the early-1970s as a solo artist, frontman and as a collaborator.
+May 2, 1949 ~ Gerald Thomas Moores, commonly known as singer, guitarist, keyboardist GT Moore, born in Reading, UK ~ Active since the early 1970s as a solo artist, frontman and as a collaborator.
 Co-founded Heron with Roy Apps and Tony Pook.
 Has had his compositions covered by Joan Baez and by Airto Moreira.
 Has collaborated with Jimmy Cliff, Lee Scratch Perry, Malcolm Mortimore, Thin Lizzy, and Johnny Nash

 May 2, 1948 ~ Drummer Bill Ward, full name William Thomas Ward, born in Birmingham, UK ~ Influenced by Gene Krupa, Buddy Rich, Louie Bellson, as well as R&B, pop and rock drummers such as Bernard Pretty Purdie, Led Zeppelin's John Bonham, Ringo Starr, and Jim Capaldi.
 Best known as co-founding member of Black Sabbath.
 Has also recorded as a solo artist, starting with Ward One (Along The Way) released in 1990

-May 2, 1946 ~ Jazz pianist, composer Joel Forrester born ~ Leader and sideman.
+May 2, 1946 ~ Jazz pianist, composer Joel Forrester born in Pennsylvania, USA ~ Leader and sideman.
 Perhaps best known for writing and performing Fresh Air Theme with the Microscopic Septet, used as the theme song to the NPR radio show of the same name.
 In addition to leading the Septet, at times a sextet, Forrester has guested on albums by Michael Callen, Michael Hearst, and Phillip Johnston

 May 2, 1946 ~ Lesley Sue Goldstein, commonly known as singer, songwriter Lesley Gore, born in Brooklyn, New York, USA ~ Discovered by Quincy Jones.
 Broke through with It's My Party at age 16.
 Also known for songs such as Judy's Turn To Cry, She's A Fool, You Don't Own Me, Maybe I Know, and California Night ~ Goldstein passed away in 2015